Public Speaking Fear Question and Answer Session

 So if someone doesn't attempt to speak in front of a group very often, and the person has a challenge in front of a group, he/she will have a tougher time speaking in the future.
 The only way to overcome this fear is to replace the "perceived failures" with successes.

 For instance, when we teach our Fearless Presentations ® class, we start each presenter with a fairly simplistic presentation to deliver in the beginning, and then we add more to it in future presentations.
 So every time the speaker is presenting, he/she is building on past successes to build confidence.
 It works every time.

 QUESTION: Thanks so much for your reply!
-I was also wondering if you that these “failures” are not only leading to that specific fear, but also to a judgement of ourselves that we are therefore failures, which then can possibly lead to us fearing others judgement of ourselves because of our lowered self-esteem.
+I was also wondering if you that these "failures" are not only leading to that specific fear, but also to a judgment of ourselves that we are therefore failures, which then can possibly lead to us fearing others' judgment of ourselves because of our lowered self-esteem.
 I am also wondering if possibly other failures other speaking in front of people could possibly cause this fear.
-Such as a “failure” in another activity which then leads to a fear of people judging you, which will ultimately lead to a fear of public speaking.
+Such as a "failure" in another activity which then leads to a fear of people judging you, which will ultimately lead to a fear of public speaking.
 I also wonder if in these classes where you teach people how to get over their fears, whether you consider and use this as an effective way to help them understand and overcome their fear.

 |Answer:||Sabrina, sorry for the delay in responding.
-I just realized that you asked a follow up question (I thought it was a duplicate of the original question.)|
+I just realized that you asked a follow-up question (I thought it was a duplicate of the original question.)|

 Yes, fear not only comes from true "failures" but also "perceived failures."
 Once they occur, they will make self-confidence and self-esteem fall (at least a little).
 A perceived failure in one area can cause overall self-esteem to fall as well.
 For instance, when something traumatic like a physical attack or accident occurs to some people, they retreat and stop participating in other activities.